WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 }
 ```

-This is how the PagesList should look like now:
+This is what the PagesList should look like now:

 ![](https://raw.githubusercontent.com/WordPress/gutenberg/HEAD/docs/how-to-guides/data-basics/media/delete-button/delete-button.png)